rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-opensource/src/site/markdown/guide/travis.md

 ### Principles

 -   When possible rely on **Maven**, rather than CI to avoid lock-in with particular CI solution.
--   Try to automate as much as possible, but no more.
+-   Try to automate as much as possible.

 ### Actions